 (ii) The lien of any first mortgage or first deed of trust of record encumbering that Owner’s Interval Estate in the Unit.

 (iii) The lien shall attach from the date when the unpaid amount shall become due and may be foreclosed by the Managing Agent in like manner as a mortgage on real property upon the recording of a notice or claim thereof executed by the Managing Agent setting forth the amount of the unpaid indebtedness, and the name of the defaulting Owner.
 In any such foreclosure, the defaulting Owner shall be required to pay the costs and the expenses of such proceedings, including reasonable attorney’s fees and court costs.
 During the period of foreclosure, the Owner who is in default shall not be entitled to use or rent the Unit.
 The Managing Agent shall be entitled to use or rent the Unit.
 The Managing Agent shall be entitled to rent the Unit during the defaulting Owner’s Use Period(s) and to set up any amounts received against the amount due from the defaulting Owner.
-In the Any Owner shall be entitled to purchase the Interval Estate in the Unit at the foreclosure sale, and to acquire, hold, lease, mortgage and convey the same.
+In the event the Managing Agent proceeds against any Owner in default to collect amounts due and owing from an Owner through foreclosure, MLDC, so long as it is the Managing Agent, or the Managing Agent acting for and on behalf of MLDC, and any Owner shall be entitled to purchase the Interval Estate in the Unit at the foreclosure sale and to Any Owner shall be entitled to purchase the Interval Estate in the Unit at the foreclosure sale, and to acquire, hold, lease, mortgage and convey the same in accordance with the conditions set forth in this Agreement.

 (D) No Owner shall exempt himself from the liability for payment of amounts payable under this Agreement either by waiver of the use or enjoyment of the Unit, by abandonment of the Unit, or otherwise.

 (E) The Managing Agent may collect interest at the rate of one and three- fourths percent per month, if then permitted by law, otherwise at the highest rate then permitted by law, on any amount due from an Owner which is not paid when due under this Agreement.
-In addition, shall reimburse the Managing Agent may collect a twenty-fivecollecting any delinquent amounts, including but not limited to court costs and reasonable attorney’s fees.
+In addition, such Owner shall reimburse the Managing Agent for all costs and expenses reasonably incurred by the Managing Agent in collecting any delinquent amounts, including but not limited to court costs and reasonable attorney’s fees.